Welcome!

 Terahertz radiation has been shown to reduce inflammation by modulating the activity of immune cells and cytokines.
 In a study published in the Journal of Biological Regulators and Homeostatic Agents, researchers found that Terahertz radiation reduced the expression of pro-inflammatory cytokines and increased the expression of anti-inflammatory cytokines in immune cells.
 This suggests that Terahertz radiation could be used to modulate the immune response and reduce inflammation.

-Terahertz radiation has also been shown to reduce inflammation in animal models of disease.
+Terahertz radiation has also been shown to reduce inflammation in models of .
 In a study published in the Journal of Immunology Research, researchers found that Terahertz radiation reduced inflammation in a mouse model of rheumatoid arthritis.
 The researchers attributed this effect to the ability of Terahertz radiation to reduce the activity of inflammatory cytokines and increase the activity of anti-inflammatory cytokines.

 Potential for Terahertz Radiation in Sinusitis Therapy